An Introduction to ScrollPanes in Quorum

 In order to use a ScrollPane, we must include the ScrollPane library.
 In addition, we will need the libraries for Color, ManualLayout, and Button, requiring the following use statements:

 Since we want the ScrollPane to be usable as soon as the game begins, we’ll add our code to the CreateGame class.
 To start, we’ll simply declare the variables we’ll be using.
 We also need to set our game’s layout so the ScrollPane will render to the screen.
-We will need a ManualLayout, which we will set immediately, a ScrollPane, and a Color variable, giving us the following lines of code:
+We will need two ManualLayouts, which we will set to the Game and the ScrollPane.
+By default the Scrollpane has a FlowLayout, but we will manually lay out our Buttons so we will change that.
+Then we need a ScrollPane, and a Color variable, giving us the following lines of code:

 Next, we will take our ScrollPane and set its Background, Size, and Position.
 We are only setting its background for appearance to differentiate the region of the ScrollPane with the Background of the Game window.
 Also note that changing the Size and Position of the ScrollPane only affects the Pane and not the Region.
 After we set those values, we can Add our pane to the Game giving us the following code: